-- (d) The State will consult with VSEA concerning the method of funding for any newly recognized benefit. - (e) VSEA shall have a reasonable opportunity (not less than thirty (30) days) to review any subsequently drafted plan booklet prior to publication. - (f) The VSEA will encourage employees and retirees with problems or questions concerning the administration of health care claims to directly raise those concerns with the Benefits Division of the Department of Human Resources.
+(d) The State will consult with VSEA concerning the method of funding for any newly recognized benefit.

+(e) VSEA shall have a reasonable opportunity (not less than thirty (30) days) to review any subsequently drafted plan booklet prior to publication.

+(f) The VSEA will encourage employees and retirees with problems or questions concerning the administration of health care claims to directly raise those concerns with the Benefits Division of the Department of Human Resources.
 The Benefits Division will work cooperatively with employees or retirees to resolve such questions.
-If such questions or concerns are not resolved and the VSEA becomes involved in the issue, the Benefits Division shall work cooperatively with the VSEA to seek a resolution. - (g) Should the State enter into an Agreement with the Vermont Troopers' Association, Inc. which contains health plan terms which are more favorable than those contained herein, said terms shall be incorporated and shall become part of this Agreement. - 11.
-TWIN-STATE FAMILY AND MEDICAL LEAVE INSURANCE PLAN - (a) Should the Twin-State Family and Medical Leave Insurance (FMLI) plan be implemented; it shall be provided to members of the Bargaining Unit at no cost to themselves. - (b) Should FMLI not be implemented or be implemented and then discontinued, an Across the Board Increase of one quarter of one percent (0.25) shall be applied effective with the beginning of the first full payroll period following such decision.
+If such questions or concerns are not resolved and the VSEA becomes involved in the issue, the Benefits Division shall work cooperatively with the VSEA to seek a resolution.

+(g) Should the State enter into an Agreement with the Vermont Troopers' Association, Inc. which contains health plan terms which are more favorable than those contained herein, said terms shall be incorporated and shall become part of this Agreement.

+11. Vermont FAMILY AND MEDICAL LEAVE INSURANCE PLAN

+(a) The Vermont Family and Medical Leave Insurance (FMLI) plan shall be provided to members of the Bargaining Unit at no cost to themselves.

+(b) Should FMLI be discontinued, an Across the Board Increase of one quarter of one percent (0.25) shall be applied effective with the beginning of the first full payroll period following such decision.